nilearn/nilearn/CONTRIBUTING.rst

 * If you have ideas for new features, check it's in the scope of the project and feel free to open an issue to discuss it.

-* You think documentation can be improved, you can directly send proposed improvements in `a pull request <https://github.com/nilearn/nilearn/pulls>`_.

 * Want to contribute code ?
 Thank you very much!
 For new features, please be sure to create an issue first, to discuss whether it can be included and its specifications.
 If you have time to help dealing with known issues check `Good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_ to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_ or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
-  In any case, before sending code, be sure to **read and follow the contribution guide below**.
+  In any case, before sending code, be sure to **follow the :ref:`Contribution Guidelines`**.

+* To follow the :ref:`Setting up your environment`

+* You think documentation can be improved, you can directly send proposed improvements in `a pull request <https://github.com/nilearn/nilearn/pulls>`_.

 How do we decide what codes goes in?
 =====================================

 Scope of the project
 ---------------------